-Biology-AP is a two-hour course designed to be the equivalent of an introductory college-level course.
-Biology AP is the study of general biological principles as well as the more specialized biological sciences.
-Cytology, biochemistry, developmental biology, genetics, ecology, and various aspects of adaptation are integrated within the course.
+Biology AP is a two-hour course designed to be the equivalent of an introductory college-level course.
+Biology AP is the study of general biological principles.
+Cytology, biochemistry, developmental biology, genetics, ecology, and various aspects of adaptation are studied.
 Relationships and applications of concepts within and among the various sciences are explored.
 Laboratory investigations are an integral part of the course.
 This course prepares students for the Biology Advanced Placement exam.